 In the pet food industry, cheaper and lower-end foods tend to compromise on meat quality.
 Some dog foods contain generic animal proteins, described on the label as “meat meal” or “animal digest.”
 Meat meal is the end-product of the rendering process.
-Especially when used to produce rendered meals, meat meal can be derived from virtually any animal.
-While meat meal contains enough protein, its quality is inferior to other meat products.
+Especially when used to produce rendered meals, meat meals can be derived from virtually any animal.
+While a meat meal contains enough protein, its quality is inferior to other meat products.

 High-quality dog food should use real meat or a named meat meal as its main source of protein.
-Some high-end foods incorporate multiple types of meat into their recipe, sometimes using meat meal as well as real meat to give a protein boost.
+Some high-end foods incorporate multiple types of meat into their recipe, sometimes using meat meals as well as real meat to give a protein boost.
 The highest quality foods will use organic and sustainable ingredients and use as little filler as possible.

 Invest in Freeze-Dried Dog Food

 Freeze-dried food is a smart choice for owners who are always on the go!
-They’re also a great option for pet parents who don’t want to feed their pet fresh raw food.
+They’re also a great option for pet parents who don’t want to feed their pets fresh raw food.
 Freeze-dried dog foods are extremely shelf-stable and are often made with organic ingredients.

 Best of all, most freeze-dried dog foods are made with lots of meat; some contain as much as 95% meat and ground bones.
 Many of them are even made with organic ingredients!
 In addition, because freeze-dried foods are very low in moisture, they can be stored much longer than kibble without going rancid.
 A freeze-dried diet typically contains up to 5% moisture, whereas commercial kibble contains around 10%.
 To serve up your pup’s tasty meal, all you need to do is rehydrate the food!